Eating Disorders:

 It is an ironic counterpoint to the obesity epidemic.
 Adult women weighing as little as 56 pounds and so malnourished that their bodies are shutting down continue to starve themselves, continuing to believe that they are fat, or are teetering on the edge of out-of-control weight gain.
 Any sense that the weight loss was to become more attractive wears away as one looks at the frighteningly skeletal bodies.
 When one compares "before / after" photos, one finds oneself wanting to blurt out that the anorexia or bulimia-driven woman looked more attractive before, even if she considered herself a bit plump.

-Although the quest for thinness may seem admirable, when it spirals out of control, so do the negative health consequences.
+Although the quest for thinness may be perceived as virtuous, when it spirals out of control, so do the negative health consequences.
 Among the more common side effects of induced vomiting are extreme tooth decay, ruptured esophagus, seizures, heart arrhythmia, stroke, and even heart attack.
 Victims who suffered fatal heart attacks include Karen Carpenter.
 Terry Schiavo, whose case became a flash-point for quality of life and right-to-die debates, fell into a coma as a consequence, according to medical experts, of practices associated with bulimia.

 Because eating disorders touch almost all women, either directly or indirectly, it is a topic that is quite engaging for first-year composition classes.

-anorexia.
-Scene of a person who suffers from
+suffers from anorexia.
+Scene of a person who suffers from bulimia.

 Types of Eating Disorders: